GovTechSG/mcf-boilerplate-js/packages/server-boilerplate-middleware/README.md

 | Type | Default | Example |
 | --- | --- | --- |
 | `Boolean` | `true` | `serverBoilerplate({enableTracing: true})` |

+> If the `:tracing` option parameter is not configured with a `:context` and `:tracer`, tracing will still remain disabled.

 #### `compressionOptions` : `Object`
 > This configuration is only relevant if the `enableCompression` parameter was not set to `false`